AdS to dS phase transition mediated by thermalon in Einstein-Gauss-Bonnet gravity from Renyi statistics: Conclusion

 \section{Conclusion}

 In the present work, we have analyzed the AdS to dS phase transition in EGB gravity with the R\'{e}nyi statistics.
-The gravitational phase transition of the higher-order gravity in the vacuum case has been extensively investigated in the literature with the standard thermodynamics.
-It has been shown that the thermalon, the Euclidean spherical thin-shell, plays an important role of the phase transition mentioning in the section \ref{s3}.
-The thermalon effective jumps the branches of the solutions from AdS spacetime to dS spacetime via the thermal activation at the critical value of the Gauss-Bonnet coupling, $\lambda_c$ \cite{Camanho:2015zqa}.
+A gravitational phase transition of higher-order gravity in a vacuum case has been extensively investigated in the literature using standard thermodynamics.
+It has been shown that a thermalon, the Euclidean spherical thin-shell, plays an important role in the phase transition mentioning in section \ref{s3}.
+The thermalon effectively jumps between the branches of the solutions from AdS spacetime to dS spacetime via the thermal activation at a critical value of the Gauss-Bonnet coupling, $\lambda_c$ \cite{Camanho:2015zqa}.
 This type of phase transition in higher-order gravity is expected as a generic behavior.
-We therefor perform an extensive analysis of the study of the AdS to dS phase transition by using the alternative statistical mechanics to quantify whether or not the thermalon phase transition in the EGB gravity changes the profile.
-In this work, we employ the R\'{e}nyi statistics as a main framework which has a very interesting feature in the study of black hole thermodynamics.
-However, the behavior of the thermalon dynamics and its stability do not change in the R\'{e}nyi thermodynamics.
+We, therefore, investigate an extensive analysis of a study of the AdS to dS phase transition by using alternative statistical mechanics to present whether or not the thermalon phase transition in EGB gravity changes its profile.
+In this work, we employ the R\'{e}nyi statistics as the main framework which has a very interesting feature in a study of black hole thermodynamics.
+However, the behavior of thermalon dynamics and its stability does not change in the R\'{e}nyi thermodynamics.